-- Marketing plan: A marketing plan explains how your marketing activities will be used to achieve your business goals.
-It documents the application of your strategy and how certain marketing tactics can bring you from Point A to Point B.
+- Marketing plan: A marketing plan explains how you will use your marketing activities to achieve your business goals.
+It documents the application of your strategy and how specific marketing tactics can bring you from Point A to Point B.

 Here’s a practical example of a marketing plan and marketing strategy:

 - Business goal: To grow sales by 20 percent year-over-year

 - Marketing strategy: Break into the previously untapped 18 to 25 market segment.